Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - UTF-8 is a variable width character encoding capable of encoding all 1,112,064 valid code points in Unicode using one to four 8-bit bytes.
 The encoding is defined by the Unicode Standard, and was originally designed by Ken Thompson and Rob Pike.
 The name is derived from Unicode Transformation Format - 8-bit. [`Wikipedia <https://en.wikipedia.org/wiki/UTF-8>`__]
      -

+   * - Validator
+     - A free tool developed by the COUNTER team.
+The Validator runs a series of checks on tabular and JSON reports, and on the COUNTER API (sushi) for the purposes of assessing compliance with the Code of Practice. [`Validator <https://validator.countermetrics.org/>`_].
+     -

    * - Vendor
      - A publisher or other online information provider who delivers licensed content to the customer and with whom the customer has a contractual relationship.
      - Taylor & Francis, EBSCO